Boozt: Operations

 Boozt operates as a multi-brand online department store in several European countries.
-As of 2022, it was the largest e-commerce company in Sweden, with a turnover of 6.7 billion Swedish kronor, approximately USD 600 million at 2022 exchange rates and a net profit of SEK 186 million, approximately USD 18 million at 2022 exchange rates.
+As of 2022, it was the largest e-commerce company in Sweden, with a turnover of 6.7 billion Swedish kronor, approximately US$600 million at 2022 exchange rates and a net profit of SEK 186 million, approximately US$18 million at 2022 exchange rates.

-The company's headquarters are located in Malmö, Sweden.
+Until 2026, the company's headquarters were located in Malmö, Sweden.
 Its warehouse is in Ängelholm, also in Sweden, and is an automated facility with 1,300 robots navigating 1.2 million storage compartments.
 The warehouse covers 88,000 square meters, employs 500 people, and handles over 10 million distinct items.
+In 2026, the company's headquarters moved to Copenhagen, Denmark.

 Boozt has more than 1,200 employees.
 The Dane Hermann Haraldsson has served as CEO since 2011, and the Dane Michael Bjergby has been CFO since 2025.
 The typical Boozt customer is a woman aged 35–50 who shops for herself and other members of her family.

 The company has been a partner of the Stockholm School of Economics since 2023.

-In November 2025, Boozt launched "Boozt Giftshop", a business-to-business platform offering corporate gifting solutions in Denmark and Sweden.
-The initiative expands the company’s operations beyond consumer retail by enabling companies to purchase employee and client gifts through a dedicated online portal.
-Boozt described the launch as its third sales channel alongside Boozt.com and Booztlet.com, and estimated the combined Danish and Swedish corporate gift market at between SEK 8 billion and 10 billion.